 Nevertheless, Christie doesn't seem to be slowing down.

-Next week he will speak to the Economic Club of Chicago, followed by more RGA events in Chicago.
-He will also be in Washington, DC for the annual New Jersey Chamber of Commerce trip to the nation’s capitol where he will address a group of New Jersey business and political insiders.
-Later this month, Christie will attend the National Republican Senatorial Committee’s winter retreat in New York and then he’ll be back in Washington for the National Governors Association’s winter meeting.
+Next week he will speak to the Economic Club of Chicago, followed by more RGA events in the Windy City.
+He will also be in Washington, DC for the annual New Jersey Chamber of Commerce trip to the nation's capitol where he will address a group of New Jersey business and political insiders.
+Later this month, Christie will attend the National Republican Senatorial Committee's winter retreat in New York and then he'll be back in Washington for the National Governors Association's winter meeting.